Richard Hickock: Early life

-Richard Hickock was born on June 6, 1931 in Kansas City, Kansas to farmworker parents, Walter Sr. and Eunice Hickock.
+Richard Hickock was born on June 6, 1931, in Kansas City, Kansas, to farmworker parents, Walter Sr. and Eunice Hickock.
 He was one of several siblings, including a younger brother named Walter Jr. According to Walter Jr., their parents provided them with a good upbringing, but they were strict; he said of them, "I'm not sure if they were loving in the way you'd usually say a family is loving."
 In 1947, the Hickock family relocated to the small east Kansas town of Edgerton.
 Hickock was a popular student and an athlete at Olathe High School.
 After finishing high school, Hickock had wanted to attend college, but his family lacked the means to finance his post-secondary education.
 Hickock went to work as a mechanic instead.

 Head injuries from a serious automobile accident in 1950 left Hickock disfigured, rendering his face slightly lopsided and his eyes asymmetrical.
-According to his brother Walter, the accident "almost killed him," and it also changed him.
+According to his brother Walter, the accident "almost killed him", and it also changed him.
 After being released from the hospital, Hickock was left with hospital bills and mounting debts, leading him to start bad financial habits like writing bad checks and gambling.
 He drifted through several manual labor jobs, working as a railroad worker, mechanic, and ambulance driver while simultaneously continuing to write bad checks and commit petty theft.
 Eventually, the crime caught up with him, and in March 1958, at the age of 26, Hickock received his first prison sentence.
 He was imprisoned in the Kansas State Penitentiary for stealing a rifle out of a local home.

 When Hickock was 19, he married for the first time.
 However, he became involved in an extramarital affair, which eventually resulted in the conception of his first child.
 Hickock then decided to end his first marriage to marry his mistress, and they had two children together.
-While serving his 1958 prison sentence, his second wife divorced him as well.
+While he served his 1958 prison sentence, his second wife divorced him as well.

 While serving his prison sentence, Hickock met fellow inmates Perry Smith and Floyd Wells, the latter of whom used to work for the Clutter family.
 Wells told Hickock about the affluence of the family's patriarch, Herbert Clutter, specifically telling Hickock that Clutter kept a safe in his house containing $10,000.
 Hickock and Smith devised a plan to rob and murder the Clutter family.
-Hickock was released from prison in August 1959, after serving seventeen months.
-Upon release from prison, he got a job at a body shop in Olathe, Kansas and tried to live an upright life; however, soon afterwards, he contacted Smith.
+Hickock was paroled in August 1959, after serving seventeen months.
+Upon release from prison, he got a job at a body shop in Olathe, Kansas, and tried to live an upright life; however, soon afterwards, he contacted Smith.
 Hickock and Smith met up in Olathe, where they collected supplies to aid in the commission of the crimes.
 They then went to Holcomb, where the Clutter family resided.